Your life is a story…and you are the hero.

 As the hero of our story, we do not want to simply pass through the stages of our journey reacting to the circumstances of the world around us.
 We need fundamentals we can employ to help ensure we experience transformation and we use our experience to make an IMPACT on others.

-Next time, we will break down the 12 Fundamentals of Impact we can use to make sure we write a story which makes a positive impact on the world.
+Next time, we will break down the 12 Fundamentals of Impact we can use to make sure we write a story that makes a positive impact on the world.

 Until then, keep getting a little better every day as you write your own story…a story in which you are the hero…